npm/rfcs/accepted/0000-validate-signatures.md

 - Stop signing new releases using the old key but keep the pubic key in the CLI and at the `registry.npmjs.org/.well-known/npm-signature-keys` URL

-The `validate-signatures` should validate that the version created time is within the `expires` time set on the public key.
+The `verify-signatures` should check that the version created time is within the `expires` time set on the public key.

 ### Supporting third-party npm registries signing packages